Jpe230/BOTW-Save-File-Editor/README.md

 -Open the Save Editor and select your save file slot.
 -Use DPAD UP/Down to Increase/Decrease the integer.
 -Use L/R to move between items.
--Press A to Commit Changes
+-Press A to Commit Changes.
--Restore Save File using Checkpoint
+-Restore Save File using Checkpoint.

 # Compile

--Use LibNX
+-Use LibNX.

 # TODO